tiby312/poloto-project/README.md

     );

-    //The iterator will be cloned and ran twice. plotter.line("cos", x.clone().map(|x| [x, x.cos()]));
+    // The iterator will be cloned and ran twice. plotter.line("cos", x.clone().map(|x| [x, x.cos()]));

-    //When passing the buffer, make sure you pass it as a reference.
+    // When passing the buffer, make sure you pass it as a reference.
-    //If you don't do this, then the buffer will be duplicated in memory as
+    // If you don't do this, then the buffer will be duplicated in memory as
-    //the plotter will call `.clone()` on the iterator. plotter.scatter("sin", &buffer);
+    // the plotter will call `.clone()` on the iterator. plotter.scatter("sin", &buffer);

     plotter.histogram(